 The National Archives at New York City's Welcome Center displays original documents in its New York on the Record gallery.
 This exhibit is free and open to all visitors seeking a glimpse of original records that capture our national story.
 New York on the Record shows the connection between our records, our government, and our history.

-Our latest exhibit, New York on the Record: Amending America, highlights holdings from the National Archives at New York City to explore the Bill of Rights, constitutional amendments, and instances in which American citizens have sought to amend the Constitution to attain greater rights and freedoms.
+New York on the Record: Amending America, highlighted holdings from the National Archives at New York City to explore the Bill of Rights, constitutional amendments, and instances in which American citizens have sought to amend the Constitution to attain greater rights and freedoms.
 These actions are illustrated through documents that intersect with family history, rights of individuals, finance, and other unexpected stories.

 Featured documents include: